 - John Mason identified the father of the three Rankin immigrant brothers (John, Adam and Hugh) as Adam.
 The Mt.
 Horeb tablet identifies their father as William Rankin.
-I don’t know which, if either, is correct.
-There is apparently no evidence either way other than family oral histories.
+So far as I know, there is no evidence regarding the identity of the immigrant Rankins’ father.

-- What John Mason called “Cannegogy Creek” appears in the colonial records as “Conogocheague” Creek.
-In later records, it is spelled “Conococheague” Creek.
+- What John Mason called “Cannegogy Creek” usually appears in the colonial records as “Conogocheague” Creek.
+In later records, it is spelled “Conococheague.”
 In any event, John Mason was clearly talking about the creek where Jeremiah’s mill was located.
-Two Presbyterian churches on or near that creek are where Adam and Mary Steele Rankin’s sons William and James attended.
-That puts the three proved sons James, William and Jeremiah in close physical proximity, a nice piece of confirming evidence of their family relationship.
+Two Presbyterian churches on or near that creek are the churches attended b y Adam and Mary Steele Rankin’s sons William and James.
+That puts the three proved sons of Adam – James, William and Jeremiah – in close geographic proximity, a nice piece of circumstantial evidence of their family relationship.

 - Jeremiah Rankin, Rev. Adam’s brother, had four sons, not three: Adam, Joseph, Andrew and Samuel.